Nvdtn19/IDM-Activation-Script/README.md

 -   Raise the issue on [Github](https://github.com/Nvdtn19/IDM-Activation-Script) with screenshots.

 ## Changelog

+#### v1.5
+The scheduled task for blocking IDM popups will now:
+- Tries restarting every 1 minute up to 3 times if the task fails.
+- Synchronizes task across time zones.
+- Ensures the task runs interactively.

 #### v1.4
 The scheduled task for blocking IDM popups will now: